martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 authentication in HTTP/2 is an identifier that can be use to correlate an HTTP request with either a TLS renegotiation or CertificateRequest.

 Such an identifier could be added to TLS 1.2 by means of an extension, but many TLS 1.2 implementations do not permit application data to continue during a renegotiation.
 This is problematic for a multiplexed protocol like HTTP/2.
-Instead, this draft proposes bringing the TLS 1.3 CertificateRequest and Certificate messages into HTTP/2 frames, making client certificate authentication TLS-version-agnostic.
+Instead, this draft proposes bringing the TLS 1.3 CertificateRequest, Certificate, and CertificateVerify messages into HTTP/2 frames, making client certificate authentication TLS-version-agnostic.

+This could be done in a naive manner by replicating the messages as HTTP/2 frames on each stream.
+However, this would create needless redundancy between streams, require frequent expensive signing operations, and introduce an extra round-trip to each request.
+Instead, this draft lifts the bulky portions of each message into frames on stream zero and permits the on-stream frames to incorporate them by reference as needed.

+The CertificateRequest message becomes a `CERTIFICATE_REQUEST` on stream zero supporting one or more `CERTIFICATE_REQUIRED` frames on client-initiated streams.
+The Certificate and CertificateVerify messages become the `CERTIFICATE` and `CERTIFICATE_PROOF` frames on stream zero, supporting one or more `USE_CERTIFICATE` frames.
+A `USE_CERTIFICATE` frame is always sent in response to a `CERTIFICATE_REQUIRED` frame, either indicating the certificate to use, or indicating that no certificate should be used.

+The exchange then looks like this:

 ~~~
 Client                                      Server